karima-elhachimi/euri-exercises/topics/javascript/slides/javaScript-tooling-and-editor.md

 ```

 @babel/preset-env will transpile for the current node version
-lets switch to an other version
+lets switch to an older version

 ```bash
 n 6.10